Skip to Content

 Cycling Holidays

-Since the invention of the bicycle, cycling trips have been a well-established leisure activity.
+Since the invention of the bicycle, cycling trips have been a well-established leisure activity, especially now that we have more options, such as high-performing bikes that help you experience reduced drag.
 But the growth in cycling at home has also led to a 10-40% increase in bicycle holiday bookings.

 Meanwhile, endure and mountain bikers can experience events such as the 2,000 competitor Megavalanche race at Pic Blanc in Alpe d’Huez in France.